DSaunders/MyBlog/posts/2014-06-14-the-problem-with-agile-is-the-capital-A.markdown

 date: 2014-06-16 09:00:00
 ---

+# The problem with agile is the capital A

 The principles of agile are fantastic.
 I've worked on projects that are both waterfall, agile and somewhere in between and, as a developer, I can't sing the praises of *being agile* high enough.

 Projects feel more controlled, with less risk, and we *usually* deliver most of what the stakeholder wanted at the end of it all.
 The authors of the [Agile Manifesto](http://agilemanifesto.org/) got it spot on.